-Overlooking the picturesque village of Trellech, this reserve is a result of a heathland restoration project carried out by the Forestry Commission.
-The Trust is now managing the reserve to…
+Overlooking the picturesque village of Trellech, this reserve is the result of a heathland restoration project carried out by the Forestry Commission.
+Gwent Wildlife Trust is now managing the…

 With its oak woodland and grasslands full of fascinating plants and insects, this reserve offers a peace and tranquillity that belies its location on the edge of Pontnewynydd town.

 In spring and summer the meadows dazzle with colour from a mixture of wildflowers scarcely found elsewhere in Gwent.
 It’s a restful spot for a picnic or a stroll among the flowers.

 Once the largest steelworks in Europe, nature is returning to transform this site into an urban oasis full of wildflowers, birds and insects.

 A tranquil site of ancient woodland and meadow in bustling Cwmbran.